J&J Medical Connect

 • Patients that developed AF during the study were required to interrupt treatment with XARELTO and XARELTO placebo to receive anticoagulant treatment until they no longer had a need for non-study anticoagulant treatment.
 Aspirin and aspirin placebo were interrupted for anticoagulant treatment at the discretion of the investigator.4

-• The effects of XARELTO plus aspirin vs aspirin alone on the primary composite outcome of CV death, stroke, or MI and safety outcome of modified ISTH major bleeding were consistent with the overall COMPASS study results.
+• The effects of XARELTO plus aspirin vs aspirin alone on the primary composite outcome of CV death, stroke, or MI and safety outcome of modified International Society on Thrombosis and Haemostasis (ISTH) major bleeding were consistent with the overall COMPASS study results.

 ROCKET-AF

-The ROCKET AF trial was a randomized, double-blind, double-dummy, active-controlled, parallel-group, multi-center, event-driven, non-inferiority study designed to evaluate the efficacy and safety of fixed-dose oral XARELTO 20 mg once daily (15 mg for patients with creatinine clearance 30-49 mL/min) vs dose-adjusted warfarin (target INR: 2.0 to 3.0) for the prevention of stroke and systemic embolism in patients with NVAF at moderate-to-high risk for stroke.9
+The ROCKET AF trial was a randomized, double-blind, double-dummy, active-controlled, parallel-group, multi-center, event-driven, non-inferiority study designed to evaluate the efficacy and safety of fixed-dose oral XARELTO 20 mg once daily (15 mg for patients with creatinine clearance 30-49 mL/min) vs dose-adjusted warfarin (target INR: 2 to 3) for the prevention of stroke and systemic embolism in patients with NVAF at moderate-to-high risk for stroke.10

 Shah et al (2016)2 conducted a subgroup analysis of patients who received aspirin at baseline in the ROCKET AF study in order to investigate the relationship between aspirin use and clinical outcomes, particularly in those with CAD.